Labor Pains and Maternal Grief

 The reality of maternal grief has many faces.

-This August, a grieving orca mother, called J35 by some and Tahlequah by others, carried her dead calf for 17 days while swimming near the coast of Washington state.
+Last year, a grieving orca mother, called J35 by some and Tahlequah by others, carried her dead calf for 17 days while swimming near the coast of Washington state.
 She and other orca mothers, weak from hunger caused by Euro-American colonization and commodification of the environment, have lost many other babies.
 But she would not let this baby sink into the ocean waters easily.

 J. Nicole Morgan, author of Fat and Faithful, says "Like many, the grieving mother orca story has shaken me.
 Her relentless grief is universal…I can't stop thinking about Rizpah…the biblical mother of sons who were killed in the political power games of King David.
 She stands guard over their bodies, forces the King to take notice and see the implications of his choices.
 I believe that creation tells us the heart and story of the Creator.
 And I can't help but think that Tahlequah is refusing to leave the body of her child, holding her up above the waves, protesting with all the might she has and hoping it will mean that we see the death-causing implications of our choices."